- Target disease: Hepatitis C

 - Project start: 2016

 Hepatitis C is one of a very few diseases which could be eliminated globally with the tools that exist today, provided there is a political will to do so.
-WHO has a goal to eliminate viral hepatitis as a major public health threat by 2030, yet, today, more people get infected by HCV than get treated every year.
+WHO has a goal to eliminate viral hepatitis as a major public health threat by 2030, yet, today, more people get infected by hepatitis C than get treated every year.

-Although new safe and highly efficacious direct-acting antivirals (DAAs) have been available for several years, access to affordable HCV treatment remains extremely limited in many developing countries.
+Although new safe and highly efficacious direct-acting antivirals (DAAs) have been available for several years, access to affordable hepatitis C treatment remains extremely limited in many developing countries.
 Securing wider access to DAAs will be necessary to develop a public health approach to the disease and put this growing epidemic into reverse.

 All 301 patients in DNDi’s Phase II/III trial combining ravidasvir and sofosbuvir in Malaysia and Thailand have completed treatment.
 Top-line results are being analysed and will be published in April 2018.

 DNDi signed a technology transfer agreement with Pharco (Egypt) and Pharmaniaga in late 2017.